-Voice conversion requires to find a mapping from an utterance of a source speaker to that of a target speaker.
-Let Y = F(X) denote the mapping function where X, Y represent speech sequences of source and target speakers, respectively.
-Let $X = [x_1, x_2, ..., x_T]$ , where $x_t$ $(1 \le t \le T)$ represents a d-dimensional frame vector.
-However, to find a direct mapping between two sequences is very difficult.
-This is because that, a sequence usually contains a large number of elements and the length of sequences X and Y can be different.
-Therefore, many researchers reduced the sequence mapping to a frame-to-frame conversion problem, which is denoted by $y_t = f(x_t)$ .
+Voice conversion can be regarded as a problem to determine a mapping function from an utterance of a source speaker to that of a target speaker denoted by Y = F(X), where F denotes the mapping function and X, Y represent speech sequences of source and target speakers, respectively.
+Let $X = [x_1, x_2, ..., x_T]$ and $Y = [y_1, y_2, ..., y{T'}]$, where x_t $(1 \leq t \leq T)$ and y_t $(1 \leq t \leq T')$ represents d-dimensional frame vectors.
+However, to find a direct mapping between two sequences is very difficult, since a sequence usually contains a large number of elements and the length of sequences X and Y can be different.
+For this reason, many researchers reduced the sequence mapping to a frame-to-frame conversion problem, which is denoted by $y_t = f(x_t)$.
 A popular approach of this kind is to make use of the GMM-based statistical mapping, where GMM is used to model the density of frame vectors [1] of a source speaker or joint vectors of source and target speakers [2], and the final mapping function is the weighted combination of linear transformations estimated for each Gaussian component.
-In a previous work, we proposed a method called Mixture of Probabilistic Linear Regressions (MPLR) [8], which unifies the two GMM-based voice conversion techniques [1, 2] and leads to a better method for estimating mapping parameters.
-Although the frame-to-frame mapping is simple, it only considers the current frame $x_t$ for conversion and doesn't take account of the contextual (dynamic) information to derive a mapping function, which plays an important role for speech perception.
+In a recent study, we proposed a method called Mixture of Probabilistic Linear Regressions (MPLR) [8], which unifies the two GMM-based voice conversion techniques [1], [2] and leads to a better method for estimating mapping parameters.
+Although the frame-to-frame mapping is simple, it only considers the current frame x_t for conversion and doesn't take account of the contextual (dynamic) information to derive a mapping function, which plays a important role for speech perception.

-For speech signals, GMM is a density model of frame vectors.
-And GMM-based mapping is a frame-to-frame conversion, which cannot take account of the contextual information over a speech sequence.
+GMM is a density model of frame vectors, and GMMbased mapping is a frame-to-frame conversion, which cannot account for the contextual information over a speech sequence.
 Partially for this reason, it is observed that the classical GMM-based mapping usually generates overly smoothed utterances [7].
-To overcome this problem, Toda et al.[7] took consideration of the dynamic features with a trajectory model and alleviate the overly smoothing problem by considering a global variance feature.
+To overcome this problem, Toda et al. [7] took consideration of the dynamic features with a trajectory model and alleviate the overly smoothing problem by considering a global variance feature.
 In this paper, we try to solve this problem by using HMM.
 Different from GMM, HMM provides a probability model for sequences and accounts for the dynamic information by using transition probabilities.
-The effectiveness and efficiency of HMM has been demonstrated in both speech recognition and speech synthesis.
-Perhaps the most simplest idea for applying HMM to voice conversion is to 1) prepare a transformation for each state, 2) determine the optimal state of each frame of an input utterance to be converted with forced alignment (Viterbi decoding), and 3) convert each frame vector by the transformation associated with its optimal state.
-This idea was adopted by previous works [3, 4, 5].
+The effectiveness of HMM has been demonstrated in both speech recognition and speech synthesis.
+Motivated by these facts, we study the HMM-based spectral mapping techniques in this paper (Ξ_1) .
+Perhaps the most simplest idea for applying HMM to voice conversion is to 1) prepare a transformation for each state, 2) determine the optimal state of each frame of an input utterance to be converted with forced alignment (Viterbi decoding), and 3) convert each frame vector by the transformation associated with its optimal state (Fig. 1).
+This idea was adopted by previous works $[3] \sim [5]$.
 However, forced alignment gives a hard segmentation of the speech sequence.
 And this usually leads to spectral jumps at the boundaries of segments, and diminishes the smoothness of converted speech.
 In this paper, we deal with this problem by introducing a 'soft' mapping function.
-This soft mapping function is a weighted summation of the linear transformations of all states, where the weights
+This soft mapping function is a weighted summation of the linear transformations of all states, where the weights are posterior probabilities of states given a source sequence.